ssiddique-info/chrome-extension/README.md

 This is where we write the functionality of your extension.
 It could be done in a variety of programming languages.

 For simplicity, I have done it in HTML and JavaScript.
-We will be using the existing javascript framework that shows snow flakes on-screen and extends its functionality.
+We will be using the existing javascript framework that shows snowflakes on-screen and extends its functionality.

 ## Step 4: Front Extension for Chrome:

 The HTML file contains the front end of the extension.
-It contains the button, that sits in the chrome extension position and displays a dropdown to enable the snow flakes on click action.
+It contains the button, that sits in the chrome extension position and displays a dropdown to enable the snowflakes on click action.

-Step 5: Installing the extension on your local chrome to test
+Step 5: Installing the extension on your local Chrome to test

 This is the most impressive move.
 We will publish our extension and see it in action.